 Now, having said that, what about the administrative MVA hearing secondary to DUI stop, ie. the administrative suspension (this is that onion skin Officer’s Order of Suspension paper you received when they liberated your license from your wallet).

-1. If you blew less than a .15, that's good.
-You can request an MVA hearing within 10 days of your arrest and request any modification you might seek, worse case scenario is that the MVA does not see it your way and you loose your license for 45 days.
-When you loose your license you loose your CDL.
-If you get a modified driver's license, you still loose your CDL.
-It is very important to understand that for whatever period of time you have a "modified" driver's license or a suspended license, you will loose your CDL license.
+1. If you blew less than a .15, that’s good.
+You can request an MVA hearing within 10 days of your arrest and request any modification you might seek, worse case scenario is that the MVA does not see it your way and you lose your license for 45 days.
+When you lose your license you lose your CDL.
+If you get a modified driver’s license, you still lose your CDL.
+It is very important to understand that for whatever period of time you have a “modified” driver’s license or a suspended license, you will lose your CDL license.
 However, for 45 days you might be able to swing something with your employer, ie. maybe you can drive a regular vehicle or do other work.